Inside Matt Lauer's Private World Away From Today

 James Devaney/GC Images

 Lauer was previously married to TV producer Nancy Alspaugh from 1981 until 1988.
-He met Roque on a blind date in 1997 and they tied the knot five months later, on Oct.
+He met Roque on a blind date in 1997 and they tied the knot on Oct.
 3, 1998, at a private estate in Water Mill, N.Y.
 Bryant Gumbel, his predecessor at Today, served as best man and a number of his colleagues, including Curry and Couric, were among the guests.
-(Al Roker's brother was getting married the same day, so he missed the ceremony but managed to make the reception.)
+Al Roker's brother was getting married the same day, so he missed the ceremony but managed to make the reception.

 Roque wore Vera Wang and stylist Maria Santoro—the pal who set the couple up—was one of her bridesmaids.